libs-scripts-mep/std-control/README.md

      * @param {string} emergencia string informando a entrada relacionada a emergencia */ constructor(releSobe, releDesce, fimDeCursoSuperior, fimDeCursoInferior, bimanual, emergencia) {
-        this.ReleSobe = releSobe
-        this.ReleDesce = releDesce
         this.FimDeCursoInferior = fimDeCursoInferior
         this.FimDeCursoSuperior = fimDeCursoSuperior
+        this.Emergencia = emergencia
+        this.ReleDesce = releDesce
+        this.ReleSobe = releSobe
         this.Bimanual = bimanual

-        this.Emergencia = emergencia
+        this.EmergenciaAcionada = false
     }

     /**